Yashraj-10/Compilers-Laboratory/Assignment-4/README.md

 ## How to run the code

 The code is written in C and uses yacc/bison for parsing.
-The code is compiled using g compiler.
+The code is compiled using gcc compiler.
 The code is tested on Ubuntu 20.04 and 22.04.
 The code can be run using the following commands:

 ```bash
 $ make